Norwich: Origin

 The Anglo-Saxons settled the site of the modern city some time between the 5th and 7th centuries, founding the towns of Northwic ("North Harbour"), from which Norwich takes its name, and Westwic (at Norwich-over-the-Water) and a lesser settlement at Thorpe.

-Norwich became settled as a town in the 10th century and then became a prominent centre of East Anglian trade and commerce attested by the presence of a mint.The name Norvic is attested on pennies minted during the reign of Æthelstan.
+Norwich became settled as a town in the 10th century and then became a prominent centre of East Anglian trade and commerce attested by the presence of a mint.
+The name Norvic is attested on pennies minted during the reign of Æthelstan.

 Early English period and Norman conquest

 Norwich Cathedral is one of the great Norman buildings of England.

 It is possible that three separate early Anglo-Saxon settlements, one north of the river and two either side on the south, joined as they grew; or that a single Anglo-Saxon settlement, north of the river Wensum-Yare, emerged in the mid-7th century after the abandonment of the previous three.
-Mercian coins and shards of pottery from the Rhineland dating from the 8th century suggest that long-distance trade was happening during this time.
+Mercian coins and sherds of pottery from the Rhineland dating from the 8th century suggest that long-distance trade was happening during this time.
 The Vikings were a strong cultural influence in Norwich for 40 to 50 years at the end of the 9th century, setting up an Anglo-Scandinavian district near the north end of present-day King Street.
 Between 924 and 939, during the reign of King Æthelstan, Norwich became fully established as a town, with its own mint.
 The word Norvic appears on coins across Europe minted during this period.
 The ancient city was a thriving centre for trade and commerce in East Anglia in 1004 when it was raided and burnt by Sweyn Forkbeard, the Viking king of Denmark.

 At the time of the Norman Conquest, in 1067, the city was one of the largest in England.
 The Domesday Book, compiled in 1086, states that the city had approximately 25 churches and a population of between 5,000 and 10,000.
 It also records the site of an Anglo-Saxon church in Tombland, the site of the Saxon market place and the later Norman cathedral.
 Norwich continued to be a major centre for trade, described officially as the Port of Norwich.
 Quern stones and other artefacts from Scandinavia and the Rhineland have been found during excavations in Norwich city centre.
 These date from the 11th century onwards.